nmb10/domebricks/README.md

 </p>

 # Geometric shapes for dome bricks
-This Python script computes and prints schemes/plans needed to cut bricks for pompeii oven (actually any dome).
-The script allows to set initial bricks sizes, dome radius and dome height and as a result outputs svg with all info needed to cut any brick of any row of the dome (except key bricks for now).
+This Python script calculates and prints schemes/plans needed to cut bricks for pompeii oven (actually any dome).
+The script allows to set initial bricks sizes, dome radius and dome height and as a result outputs svg with all info needed to cut a brick of every row of the dome (except key bricks for now).

 ## Installation
 Download from GitHub: